openstack-archive/sahara/doc/source/userdoc/cdh_imagebuilder.rst

 1. Clone repository "https://github.com/openstack/sahara-image-elements" locally.

-2. Run the diskimage-create.sh script.
+2. Use tox to build images.

-   You can run the script diskimage-create.sh in any directory (for example, in your home directory).
+   You can run "tox -e venv -- sahara-image-create" command in sahara-image-elements directory to build images.
 By default this script will attempt to create cloud images for all versions of supported plugins and all operating systems (subset of Ubuntu, Fedora, and CentOS depending on plugin).
 To only create Cloudera images, you should use the "-p cloudera" parameter in the command